paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-phase-one.md

 truth for the latest metadata and known versions.
 This will lead to greater transparency and discoverability in how we update dependencies.

-Since metadata and known versions won't be stored data anymore, buckets will only be needed to store dependencies that have been compiled or processed in some way.
-For these cases, a dependency-specific bucket set up in Paketo Dependencies project within GCP to store data.
-The directory name will be the name of the dependency and it will contain dependency archives (if compiled).
+Since metadata and known versions won't be stored data anymore, a storage mechanism will only be needed to store dependencies that have been compiled or processed in some way, and made available for download.
+For these cases, a dependency-specific bucket set up to store data will be set up.
-Push credentials to this bucket will be reserved for the buildpack and maintainers, but the contents will be publicly available.

 ### Remove Known Versions